This is a sample lesson from my Inner Child Therapy Course

 You can lovingly talk to your inner child several times a day.
 Reassure your inner child that you will never let her down again or leave her unattended.
 The little child has been left alone for many years.
 Listen carefully every day for five or ten minutes, and gradual healing will take place.

-Loving Companionship with Your Inner Child
+Loving Companionship With Your Inner Child

 It is helpful to think of your inner child as having her own personality and emotional needs.
 When you go on a beautiful walk, invite your hurting child within to walk with you.
 When you contemplate the sunset, invite her to enjoy it with you.
 If you do that for a few weeks or a few months, the wounded child in you will experience healing.